UC-Davis-molecular-computing/scadnano/README.md

 Pressing Shift+Ctrl+Z will redo it.

 **Right-click:**
-Some items can be right-clicked (or Ctrl-clicked on Mac) to bring up a context menu.
+Some items can be right-clicked (or Ctrl-clicked on Mac) to bring up a context menu. **Note for cadnano users:** Some features of cadnano are available in this way, for example assigning a DNA sequence or a color to a strand.
 For such items the browser's normal right-click is disabled.
-To see the browser's normal right-click menu on such items, press Shift + right-click. (**Note for cadnano users:** Some features of cadnano are available in this way, for example assigning a DNA sequence or a color to a strand.)
+To see the browser's normal right-click menu on such items, press Shift + right-click.

 Right-clicking on a crossover or loopout lets one toggle between a crossover or loopout or change the length of a loopout.
 Setting length to a positive integer converts to a loopout and setting a length of 0 converts a loopout to a crossover.